 This set-up can now also easily be used to control Traktor or Serato with a USB cable from your laptop.

 **Look out for our new giveaway in February 2021 where we will be giving this setup away!**

 2 x Pioneer PLX-1000 turntables & 1 x Pioneer DJM-850

 Again on a Pioneer-slant, this time for the traditionalists who love DJing with true vinyl (or even those who like dealing with old-school platters for use as jogwheels for their Traktor or Serato setup), the PLX-1000s are basically the same as the former industry gold-standard Technics 1210s.
 Together with a solid mixer such as the slightly older DJM-850, this pairing is just what the retro-doctor ordered.

 *If you’re looking for turntables, but don’t want to break the bank, the best budget DJ turntables remain the Audio-Technica ATLP120USB – which also feature a useful USB out.

-Last of all, if you want an awesome all-in-one solution which does not need an external laptop (saving you £1-£2k), the XDJ-RX2 is a great system modelled on the traditional CDJs/DJM set-up.
-The interface is based on using Rekordbox software (which is integrated into the unit).
+Last of all, if you want an awesome all-in-one solution with no need for a laptop (saving you £1-£2k), the XDJ-RX2 is a great system.
+It is based on the traditional CDJs/DJM set-up, and the interface uses integrated Rekordbox software.
 The fact that this only has 2 channels might put some DJs off, though.